Atrial Septal Defect (ASD) in Children

 - Primum ASD occurs in the lower part of the atrial septum close to the tricuspid and mitral valves.

-- Sinus venosis occurs in the upper part of the atrial septum near the veins that drain into the right atrium.
+- Sinus venosis occurs in the upper part of the atrial septum near the veins that drain into the right and left atrium.

 - Coronary sinus ASD occurs when there is a defect in the wall between the coronary sinus and the left atrium.

-Patent foramen ovale (PFO) is an opening between the right and left atria.
-However, a PFO is not considered an ASD because no septal tissue is missing.
+Patent foramen ovale (PFO) is an opening between the right and left atria that is normally present.
+It typically closes shortly after birth.
+But a PFO is not considered an ASD because no septal tissue is missing.

 What causes an atrial septal defect in a child?